premchander-revature/interviewquestions/angular-questions/07-DataBinding.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-- From HTML template to the component class
+- From view to component
 - Bind DOM events such as keystrokes, button clicks, mouse overs, touches, etc. to a function in the component.
 - Uses (), parentheses in the html file
 - Here, we were calling the `OnClick()` function, when the ‘Click Here’ button is clicked.